LiuYuHan31/LiuYuHan31.github.io/_pages/about.md

 {% assign url = gsDataBaseUrl | append: "google-scholar-stats/gs_data_shieldsio.json" %}

 <span class='anchor' id='about-me'></span>
 Hello!
-I'm Yuhan Liu, a Ph.D. candidate in Artificial Intelligence at <a href="http://ai.ruc.edu.cn"> Gaoling School of Artificial Intelligence</a>, Renmin University of China, where I have been studying since 2021 under the supervision of Prof. <a href="http://ai.ruc.edu.cn/english/GSAI_FACULTY/28026f7425324f61991c70d279372d13.htm">Rui Yan</a>.
+I'm Yuhan Liu, currently a Postdoctoral Research Fellow at the Machine Learning Department of MBZUAI.
+I received my Ph.D. in Artificial Intelligence at <a href="http://ai.ruc.edu.cn"> Gaoling School of Artificial Intelligence</a>, Renmin University of China, where I have been studying since 2021 under the supervision of Prof. <a href="http://ai.ruc.edu.cn/english/GSAI_FACULTY/28026f7425324f61991c70d279372d13.htm">Rui Yan</a>.
 Prior to joining RUC, I earned my M.S. in Mathematics and B.S. in Automation from China University of Petroleum (Beijing), where I was mentored by Prof. Jianjun Liu.
 I also completed a minor in English Speech and Debate at CUPB, under the guidance of Prof. Jie Lian.

-<span style="color: #c00000;">**I am in the 2025 Fall job market and actively seeking faculty and postdoctoral opportunities.** </span>
+<span style="color: #c00000;">**I am in the 2026 Fall job market and actively seeking faculty and postdoctoral opportunities.** </span>
-**Feel free to reach out to me at yuhan.liu@ruc.edu.cn !**
+**Feel free to reach out to me at liuyuhaning@gmail.com !**

 # ❤️ Research Interest
 My research interests include **_LLMs, VLMs and Multi-Agent System in trustworthy and secure systems_**, focusing on: